 Our Expert’s Choice:

-– The Royal Tombs of Sipan Museum in Chiclayo, with a unique collection of Moche artifacts, is a must for history buffs.
+– The Royal Tombs of Sipan Museum in Chiclayo, with a unique collection of Moche artifacts, is a must for history enthusiasts.

 – Ride a cable car to the extraordinary ruins of Kuelap, constructed by the fierce Chachapoya civilisation.